Program Integrity and Accountability

 This factsheet provides information about Program Integrity and Accountability.

 The Administration has emphasized that efforts to reduce improper payments and fraud must be undertaken with consideration for impacts on eligible families seeking benefits.
 In November 2009, the President issued Executive Order 13520, which underscored the importance of reducing improper payments in Federal programs while protecting access to programs by their intended beneficiaries.
 (74 Fed.
 Reg.
 62201 (Nov.
 25, 2009)) President’s Executive Order (Nov 2009)

-In response to the Improper Payments Elimination and Reduction Act (July 2010) the Office of Child Care has instituted a Program Integrity plan which offers technical assistance and support to states to increase program accountablity and reduce improper payments, fraud, waste and abuse.
+In response to the Improper Payments Elimination and Reduction Act Visit disclaimer page (July 2010) the Office of Child Care has instituted a Program Integrity plan which offers technical assistance and support to states to increase program accountability and reduce improper payments, fraud, waste and abuse.

 Strengthening Program Integrity

 OCC works with CCDF grantees to ensure that all program funds are used to the benefit of eligible children and families.
 Our efforts to strengthen program integrity focus on reducing administrative errors and preventing, detecting, and eliminating fraud.
 Recent actions include: